 Focus on Africa, Palazzo Litta Cultura, Milan, Italy.
 March 15th till 2nd of April, 2018

-After thorough research on the existing manufacturing possibilities in Lagos, Nigeria, we discovered a company working with sheet metal to manufacture generator casing popularly used across Nigeria.
-Looking closely at the factory’s processes, we designed the LM stool around their production line, which included bending, welding and laser cutting of metal.
+After thorough research on the existing manufacturing possibilities in Lagos, Nigeria, a company working with sheet metal to manufacture generator casing popularly used across Nigeria was discovered.
+Looking closely at the factory’s processes, the LM stool was designed around their production line, which included bending, welding and laser cutting of metal.

 The rationale behind the LM stool was to create a multifunctional object whose form tests design limitations.
-When you think of a conventional chair or a stool the first thing that comes to mind is its four legs, through the LM stool, we decided to re-work the idea of 4 legged furniture by exploiting the sheet metal to create stability.
-Once we established the stability we began to toy with the idea of subtraction.
+When you think of a conventional chair or a stool the first thing that comes to mind is its four legs, through the LM stool, it was decide to re-work the idea of 4 legged furniture by exploiting the sheet metal to create stability.
+Once stability was established we began to toy with the idea of subtraction.
 “How much material does one need to create stability?”
 Through the reiteration of this idea, we were able to create a unique and bold form that gives the illusion of instability but is extremely stable and capable of withstanding large weight.

 Images by Kadara Enyeasi and Lorenzo Basadonna Scarpa